-Keeping it local means buying everything from gas, groceries, and souvenirs to new sporting equipment gear (including KORE – a Kootenay-based non-profit, grassroots organization dedicated to makers & creators in the outdoor manufacturing) here.
-This shows you value the community that you came to visit, and helps ensure that our small businesses can continue to thrive and add to the community vibrancy that defines the Kootenays.
+TIP #5 – Keeping it local means buying everything from gas, groceries, and souvenirs to new sporting equipment gear (including KORE – a Kootenay-based non-profit, grassroots organization dedicated to makers & creators in the outdoor manufacturing) here.
+This shows the “value” to the community that you came to visit, and helps ensure that our small businesses can continue to thrive and add to the community vibrancy that defines the Kootenays.

 All trail fees help protect what you came here to enjoy, and if you really love a particular trail network or facility, please consider a donation large or small to the local Nordic club, bike club, off-road or snowmobile club, or trails society.
 Better yet, join a work party if you have the time, such as Thanksgiving Back in Revelstoke.
 There is no better way to meet the locals and maybe earn an invite to explore the secret local stash.